ncatlab/nlab-content/pages/7/8/7/4/4787/content.md

 ## Idea

-A notion of _dimension_ is a notion of "size" of [[object]]s.
-There are various variations of what exactly this means, applicaple in various contexts, that tend to agree when they jointly apply.
+A notion of _dimension_ is a notion of "size" of [[objects]].
+There are various variations of what exactly this means, applicable in various contexts, that tend to agree when they jointly apply.

 ### Of spaces